UlordChain/Uwallet-server/README.md

 To install and run a server, see INSTALL.
 For greater detail on the installation process, see HOWTO.md.

-To start and stop the server, use the 'electrum-server' script
+To start and stop the server, use the 'uwallet-server' script

 License：